lawrennd/old_talks/_gp/includes/gpy-emulation.md

 \figure{\includediagram{\diagramsDir/gp/branin-gp-optimized-fit}{80%}}{A Gaussian process fit to the Branin test function, used to assess the mean of the function by emulation.}{branin-gp-optimized-fit}

-\notes{Finally we can compute the mean of the model predictions using very many Monte Carlo samples.
+\notes{Finally, we can compute the mean of the model predictions using very many Monte Carlo samples.

-Note, that in this example, because we're using at est function, we could simply have done the Monte Carlo estimation directly on the Branin function.
-However, imagine inststead that we were trying to understand the results of a complex Computational Fluid Dynamics simulation, where each run of the simulation (which is equivalent to our function) took many hours.
+Note, that in this example, because we're using a test function, we could simply have done the Monte Carlo estimation directly on the Branin function.
+However, imagine instead that we were trying to understand the results of a complex computational fluid dynamics simulation, where each run of the simulation (which is equivalent to our test function) took many hours.
 In that case the advantage of the emulator is clear.}

 \code{# Compute the mean of model prediction on 1e5 Monte Carlo samples Xp = np.random.uniform(size=(int(1e5),2))